Home » Why Dodge Can’t Sell A New Durango Hellcat In America’s Largest Car Markets

 Source: Dodge

-It’s unclear right now whether Dodge will bring either model into compliance with CARB mandates, or why it’s limited sales to all 13 regions involved with CARB, rather than the six set to implement the new emissions rules in 2026.
+It’s unclear right now when exactly Dodge will bring either model into compliance with CARB mandates, or why it’s limited sales to all 13 regions involved with CARB, rather than the six set to implement the new emissions rules in 2026.
 It’d be pretty weird for the company to launch a slew of updates for the Durango just last month, only for the SUV not to be available in some of the biggest markets in the country.
 A Dodge spokesperson didn’t immediately respond when I asked for further clarification.
 For now, buyers in the CARB states I mentioned above will only have access to one Durango trim: the base GT model, with the 360-horsepower 5.7-liter V8.
 A far cry from the 710-hp Hellcat that enthusiasts want.

 ADVERTISEMENT